-A: As a result of the Merger:

-A:

-- PMC Commercial will become the parent of CIM Urban and its subsidiaries; and - PMC Commercial will issue to the CIM Parties, in the aggregate, 22,000,003 PMC Commercial Common Shares and 65,028,571 PMC Commercial Preferred Shares.
+- A: As a result of the Merger: - PMC Commercial will become the parent of CIM Urban and its subsidiaries; and - PMC Commercial will issue to Urban II 22,000,003 PMC Commercial Common Shares and 65,028,571 PMC Commercial Preferred Shares.

-Q. What will PMC Commercial shareholders receive as a result of the Merger?
+Q: What will PMC Commercial shareholders receive as a result of the Merger?